 Your Payment History

 Your credit reports will have a payment history for all your credit accounts, so your credit card payments, loan payments, and sometimes past rent payments will show up.
 Landlords/property management companies will definitely take a close look at this information to get an idea of how reliable you are with your bills.
 If you have little to no late payments, it will show that you are responsible!
-Payment history is the most significant factor that impacts your credit score.
+Your history of timely payments is the most significant factor that impacts your credit score.

 Amount of Credit Accounts and Debt